AdobeDocs/analytics-2.0-apis/bdia.md

 When uploading a file via the REST API, it is important to understand that the files will be processed in the order they are received (per visitor group).
 If you try to upload two files at once for the same visitor group, whichever REST call receives a “200 OK” first will be processed by the system first.
 Because of possible race conditions, it is important to upload files within a visitor group one at a time, waiting for a “200 OK” from the server that a file has been successfully uploaded before uploading another.

 ### Number of Visitor Groups, File Size and Send Frequency Recommendations
-Streaming Data Collection was designed to run optimally with larger file sizes.
+Bulk Insertion was designed to run optimally with larger file sizes.
 We recommend a pattern of larger files uploaded less frequently rather than small files uploaded more frequently.

 For an implementation guideline, we offer the following recommendations:
 - Ingestion of 2000 rows per second per visitor group